Skip to content

 See your doctor if you have severe pain, difficulty breathing or swallowing, increased bleeding or swelling, pus or blood from the nose, a fever, persistent numbness or loss of feeling.

-And remember, if you’re feeling nervous, speak to your dental health professional beforehand.
-They can give you all the ins and outs and help put you at ease ahead of this very common procedure.
+Remember, if you’re feeling nervous, we recommend speaking to your healthcare provider beforehand.
+They can give you all the ins and outs and help put you at ease ahead of your next appointment.

 Are you heading to hospital soon?